parlance-labs/.github/profile/README.md

 - Processes for continuous improvement
 - Independence from consultants (including us!)

-When we succeed, you don't need us anymore.
-That's exactly how we want it.

 ## Find us around the internet

 - 🌐 [parlance-labs.com](https://parlance-labs.com) - More about what we do